cloudfleet/blog/content/drafts/the-end-of-the-sysadmin.md

 Signal is built as an open source project by people who transparently discuss its development in the open and are serious about security.
-This immediately gives it more credibility than closed source apps like WhatsApp that claim e2e encryption or even some semi-open apps like Telegram that came under criticism from [multiple][telegram-attack1] [sides][telegram-attack2] recently.
+This immediately gives it more credibility than closed source apps like WhatsApp that claim e2e encryption, or even than some semi-open apps like Telegram, which came under criticism from [multiple][telegram-attack1] [sides][telegram-attack2] recently.

 We are striving to develop CloudFleet in an open and trustworthy manner as well,